ClinicalDataScience/autoPETIII/README.md

 [datacentric challenge framework](https://github.com/ClinicalDataScience/datacentric-challenge/tree/main).
 Input patches were of size (128, 160, 112), batch size was set to 4, 2 A100 GPUS were used, learning rate 1e-4 using
 SGD, trained for roughly 250k steps on all cases.
-During inference the model makes use of a dynamic test-time augmentation because of the hard time limit of 5 minutes.
-It also clips every mask values where the suv is smaller one.
+During inference the model makes use of a dynamic test-time augmentation because of the time limit of 5 minutes.
+It also clips every mask values where the suv is smaller than one.

 ## evaluation-metrics
 Evaluation code for the autoPETIII challenge according to [here](https://autopet-iii.grand-challenge.org/evaluation-and-ranking/)